An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Verification and validation

 \subsubsection{Droplet translation with viscosity and surface tension forces}

 Here, viscous and capillary forces are taken into account when solving the momentum equation.
-Since SAAMPLE is a well-balanced algorithm \citep{tolle2020saample}, surface tension force is balanced by the pressure gradient, if the curvature is exactly calculated and propagated as a constant in the normal direction with respect to the interface.
+Since SAAMPLE is a well-balanced algorithm \citep{tolle2020saample} - SAAMPLE balances the discrete surface tension force exactly with the pressure gradient when constant curvature is used, using the same discretization for the pressure gradient and the surface-normal gradient of the volume fraction \citep{popinet2009accurate}.
+The force-balance is maintained also if the curvature is exactly calculated and propagated as a constant in the interface-normal direction.
+For numerically approximated curvature, the balance is obtained on a dissipation timescale with respect to initial perturbations.
+The translating droplet test case combines the force-balance requirement in the droplet's frame of reference, with the requirement for numerical consistency of the two-phase momentum advection.
 In the absence of gravity, such a droplet does not accelerate or decelerate.
-In other words, the velocity error $L_\infty$ stays the same, namely $0$, in theory.
 The temporal evolution of $L_\infty$ is shown in \cref{fig:fullforces-Linf-error-norm}.
 The inconsistent method remains stable only for $\rhoratio = 1$.
 For the results of all other cases, i.e., with $\rhoratio >1$, the velocity error increases exponentially, and the simulations crash.
 In contrast, as depicted in \cref{fig:fullforces-new-consistent-method}, the \rhoLENT{} demonstrates numerically stable results for all tested density ratios.
 Additional numerical errors are introduced compared with two-phase momentum advection, specifically when approximating the curvature \cite{tolle2020saample}.
-Therefore, $L_\infty$ cannot exactly be equal to zero, as shown in \cref{fig:new-consistent-method}.
+The approximation of curvature in \cite{tolle2020saample} recovers accurate $L_2$ norms of the curvature errors for a sphere, in the range $[10^{-4}, 10^{-3|}]$ for discretization lengths in the range $[128^{-1}, 16^{-1}]$ in the unit-box solution domain.
+Because of the numerically approximated curvature, $L_\infty$ cannot exactly be equal to zero, as shown in \cref{fig:new-consistent-method}.
 However, as seen in \cref{fig:fullforces-new-consistent-method}, the final $L_\infty$ error given by \cref{eq:linfty} $10^{-4}$ and $10^{-2}$, which is acceptable.